 Merit-Based and Need-Based Scholarships (for MD degree-seeking students only)

-All students are automatically considered for merit-based scholarships without being required to submit an application.
+All MD students are automatically considered for merit-based scholarships without being required to submit an application.
 Financial aid offers are sent electronically to students via the email address on file.

 For need-based aid consideration, complete the student and parent sections of the FAFSA unless the student: